GRAINS-Corn, soybeans, wheat rally ahead of USDA report next week

 "We're all in agreement that the yield is going to come down.
 It's just a question of how much," Seifried added.

-Chicago Board of Trade December corn futures CZ2 were up 14 cents at $6.82-1/2 a bushel at 12:05 p.m.
-CDT (1705 GMT) after holding technical chart support at its 100-day moving average.
-The contract was poised to gain more than 2% on the week as worries about shrinking yield prospects lifted the market.
+Chicago Board of Trade December corn futures CZ2 were up 16-1/2 cents at $6.85 a bushel after holding technical chart support at its 100-day moving average.
+The contract rose 2.9% on the week, a third straight weekly gain, as worries about shrinking yield prospects lifted the market.

-November soybeans SX2 gained 25-1/2 cents to $14.11-1/2 a bushel after sinking to a one-month low in the prior session.
-But the contract remained on track for a small weekly decline.
+November soybeans SX2 gained 26-1/4 cents to $14.12-1/4 a bushel after sinking to a one-month low in the prior session.
+But the contract was down for a second straight week, shedding 0.6%.

 Uncertainty over a Ukrainian grain export deal underpinned markets as leaders of Russia and Turkey plan to meet next week to discuss the deal both have criticized.